noprompt/ankha/README.md

 ## Extending the inspector

-Ankha provides inspection for all Clojure data types (including records), JavaScript Arrays and Objects.
-You may want to provide special handling for your own custom data type or even override Ankha's existing implementations.
+Ankha provides inspection for all Clojure data types (including records), and JavaScript Arrays and Objects.
+You may want to provide special handling for your own custom data type, override Ankha's existing implementations, or even types you don't control.
 To do this simply implement Ankha's `IInspect` protocol.

 ```clj
 (extend-protocol ankha/IInspect